Eagle: 10 Surprising Facts about the Raptor

 From an environmental point of view, vultures get rid of 70% of the total carrion in the ecosystem in which they live, which protects humans and animals from the spread of diseases caused by these dead bodies.

-Adaptation to eating carrion
+Adaptation to Eating Carrion

 Vultures feed on carrion and rotting meat, which may cause many diseases to other animals and birds.
 They also often begin to eat carrion from the anal region, which gives them a natural outlet for the inside of the carcass.